Articles by WCVE

 Watch Jay Leno: The Mark Twain Prize November 23 at 8:00 p.m. on WCVE PBS/WHTJ PBS.
 Check listings for additional air-times.

 Use as many of the fallen leaves as possible.
 Shredded, they make an excellent mulch for landscape beds.
 Contained and allowed to compost, they will produce a wonderful soil additive for next summer’s garden.
 If you’re down to just a few, mulch them on the lawn with the mower to increase the organic matter content of your soil.

 Be sure to read Richard’s weekly Garden Q & A in the Saturday Home Section of the Richmond Times-Dispatch.

-Entomologist Dr. Art Evans and WCVE producer Steve Clark review the high points of firefly biology and note some of the challenges they face living in urban and suburban habitats.
+Entomologist Dr. Art Evans and 88.9 WCVE producer Steve Clark discuss some of the ways in which insect photos are obtained in nature and otherwise.

 The American Foundation for Suicide Prevention brings together thousands of people in Virginia to shed light on suicide risk factors and mental illness in “Out of the Darkness” walks.
 Virginia Currents shares some poignant thoughts from those who have lost loved ones to suicide.

 In the penultimate film Poirot falls into a deep depression, after his egotism plays a part in the murder of a society girl.
 It is the desperate plea of a lonely chauffeur (Tom Austen) to find his missing soul mate, which eventually motivates Poirot to get back to work.
 His quest takes him to the Swiss Alps where he stumbles on clues, which may lead to a very personal showdown.